neorb/neorb/README.md

 - 👋 Hi, I’m @neorb
-- 👀 I’m interested in ...
-Android and React Native Developer
+- 👀 I’m interested in Android Apps
-- 🌱 I’m currently learning ...Kotlin and React Native
+- 🌱 I’m currently learning ...Kotlin and Java
-- 💞️ I’m looking to collaborate on any project related with Android or React Native Project
+- 💞️ I’m looking to collaborate on any project related with Android and Web apps
 - 📫 How to reach me out via  email: anelramirezbaez@gmail.com

 <!---